IceFireLabs/WarmStorageChain/README.md

 ## II.
 Solution: Hot Storage and Retrieval Tier

-WarmStorageChain introduces a heating Layer2 solution to mitigate the latency issues inherent in decentralized storage systems.
-The heating Layer2 ensures that frequently accessed data remains in a 'warm' state, providing quicker retrieval times and improved overall performance.
+WarmStorageChain introduces a hot storage tier blockchain solution to mitigate the latency issues inherent in decentralized storage systems.
+The hot storage tier ensures that frequently accessed data remains in an optimal state for quick access, addressing the cold storage problem and enhancing data reliability.
 This solution is achieved through the integration of several key technologies:

 - **Filecoin**: A decentralized storage network that transforms cloud storage into an algorithmic market.
 Filecoin's robust and secure storage capabilities serve as the foundation for WarmStorageChain's data storage.
 - **Tendermint ABCI (Application Blockchain Interface)**: The ABCI layer connects the blockchain with external processes, such as Filecoin retrieval tools.
 This integration allows WarmStorageChain to fetch Content Identifiers (CIDs) from Filecoin and store the retrieved data on blockchain nodes.